 1. DKNY State of Mind Campaign: A Fashion Social Media Campaign with All The Works

 In September 2020, fashion brand DKNY launched their State of Mind campaign alongside three limited edition hoodies.
-They announced the fall/winter fashion campaign with a video post on Instagram, teasing #DKNYSTATEOFMIND, coming tomorrow.
+They announced the fall/winter fashion campaign with a video post on Instagram, teasing that #DKNYSTATEOFMIND was coming.

 The campaign echoed promotions off-line, where messages with the same lettering were hidden around New York and London.
 These were also projected into landmarks, such as the Brooklyn bridge.

-The following Instagram posts contained similar black and white lettering overtop different photos and videos.
-This familiarized the audience to the style before publishing photos of the hoodies themselves.
+The Instagram posts that followed contained similar black and white lettering overtop different photos and videos.
+This familiarized the audience with the style before publishing photos of the hoodies themselves.

-These influencers appeared in the DKNY Instagram account wearing a custom-made #DKNYSTATEOFMIND hoodie with their own inspirational phrases printed on them.
-Here are some examples.
+These influencers appeared in the DKNY Instagram account wearing a custom-made #DKNYSTATEOFMIND hoodie.
+Each of them had their very own inspirational phrases printed on them.
+Here are some examples:

 “Everything is cosmic dust.
 Knowing this helps when things don’t go your way.” – Marina Ingvarsson, NY-based stylist and model.

 “I am constantly working on my dreams and desires because they are important and worth pursuing fearlessly”. – Edward Granger, NY-based Artist

 Overall, the campaign goal was to inspire through the power of speech, which could be measured in both brand awareness and sales of their limited edition hoodies.

 The collaboration with micro-influencers from a variety of backgrounds allowed the brand to reach relevant audiences.
 We tip our hat to their influencer strategy implementation.
 Finding and collaborating with influencers that could perfectly represent the essence of the brand was done flawlessly.